 Temporary repair – for a quick fix that is cheap and can be done by anyone with DIY skills, first dry and thoroughly clean the area and then apply two or three layers of Thompsons Roof Seal.

 Medium term repair – if you want a longer term repair then dry/clean the area and apply one layer of cold bitumen followed by a layer of scrim (aka webbing or mesh) for reinforcement and another final layer of cold bitumen.
 See cold bitumen here and over here you can see scrim/mesh.
 There is an instructional video on Youtube that explains how to repair a flat roof with scrim and sealants.

 Long term repair – to maximise the life of the roof without replacing it, torch a new top layer (cap sheet) onto the roof.
 Because this work involves a gas-powered torch, it will need to be done by a professional.

 If the felt is showing signs of bowing downwards between the timber supports then in our opinion, repairs are a waste of time and money.

-As the roof continues to dip/bow, any repairs will tear and the leaks will resume.
+As the roof continues to dip/bow, any repairs will tear apart and the leaks will resume.